X

 Opioids relieve pain by attaching to mu-opioid receptors in the central nervous system.

-Opioids attach to mu-opioid receptors in your bowels.
-This can cause constipation.
+Opioids may attach to receptors in your gut, which can cause constipation

 In 2020, 89% of eligible commercial patients that filled their prescription and used the copay card paid $0.